 Whereas many graph visualization techniques are designed to support overview tasks and to be scalable with respect to the absolute number of nodes, edges, and attributes shown, only a few graph visualization tasks require getting a large-scale overview of a network.
-Examples of such global tasks are to estimate the size of a network, to identify clusters, or to find articulation points.
-An example for multivariate networks is to explore how migration patterns within the United States differ by age.
-Although some analysts certainly need to answer such questions, we argue that local tasks are more common.
-Local tasks are concerned with specific nodes, their labels and attributes, their connections in a larger graph, specific paths between nodes, etc.
+We consider all tasks where analysts need to see a large set of nodes and edges to be overview tasks.
+Examples of such overview tasks are estimating the size of a network, identifying clusters, or finding articulation points.
+An example for multivariate networks is to explore how migration patterns within the US differ by age.
+When visualizing overviews of all but trivial networks, the large number of nodes and edges makes it impossible to show labels and attributes for individual nodes.
+For focus tasks, the details of a small, well-defined subset of nodes are relevant and necessary for the task.
+These details include topological information such as neighborhoods of or paths between nodes; and attributes, including node labels and other associated data.

-To get a better sense of the importance of local tasks, we classified Lee et al.'s task taxonomy for graph visualization [32] into whether the tasks are predominantly local or predominantly global.
-Of nine tasks, seven are local only or predominantly local (adjacency, accessibility, common connection, node attributes, link attributes, follow path, revisit), while one task - connectivity - can be broken up into both global and local tasks.
-For example, finding the shortest path between two nodes is a local connectivity task, but identifying clusters, connected components, bridges, or articulation points are global variants of the connectivity task.
-Node and edge attributes are described mostly in a local context by Lee et al., but can also be useful in a global context (for example, estimating the average age of members of a social network).
+To get a better sense of the importance of focus tasks, we classified Lee et al.'s task taxonomy for graph visualization [33] into whether the tasks are focus tasks or require an overview.
+Of nine tasks Lee et al. identify, five are focus tasks (adjacency, accessibility, common connection, follow path, revisit).
+The attribute-related tasks - node attributes, link attributes - are described mostly in a focus context by Lee et al., but they can also be useful in a global context (for example, estimating the average age of members of a social network).
+One task - connectivity - can be broken up into overview and focus tasks.
+For example, finding the shortest path between nodes is a focus connectivity task, but identifying clusters, connected components, bridges, or articulation points is an overview variant of the connectivity task.